 100% of electricity from renewable resources by 2030, currently at 79%, in factories and 39% in non-factory premises.
-New factories are equipped with solar panels and existing facilities are transitioned to renewable electricity through direct purchase, PPAs (Power Purchase Agreements) or period.
-Scope 1 & 2 emissions represent around 0.04% of Munters total value chain emissions.
+New factories are equipped with solar panels and existing facilities are transitioned to renewable electricity through direct purchase, PPAs (Power Purchase Agreements) or RECs (Renewable Energy Certificates).
+In the long term, Munters aims to increase the use of own renewable sources such as solar panels.